 Spark some joy with chocolate cake

 Winter can sure put a big ol’ dampener on your mood.
 Less exposure to sunlight means lower levels of the “happy hormone” serotonin, while the chilly weather and shorter days make it decidedly less appealing to head outside for some mood-boosting exercise or socialising.
-For those of us stuck in Sydney, grey days combined with an extended lockdown mean that there’s probably a lot of people feeling really flat right now.
+For those of us stuck in Sydney, grey days combined with an extended lockdown mean there’s probably a lot of people feeling really flat right now.
 But weep not, for we have a solution.
 It’s totally COVID-safe, it’s 100 percent weather-proof and it’s guaranteed to make even Gladys Berejiklian smile… possibly.
-We’re talking chocolate, people.
+We’re talking chocolate cake, people.

 The reason behind chocolate’s magical mood-lifting powers potentially lies in the compounds it contains, including one called phenylethylamine – a natural antidepressant and one of the chemicals your brain produces when you fall in love.
 Cocoa is also rich in polyphenols, plant compounds that offer innumerable health benefits, including a positive mood.
 But it’s also all likely tied to the simple fact that when you eat chocolate, its decadent velvety sweetness releases feel-good endorphins in your brain.

 So, are you ready to feel some joy?
 Just in case you’re really feeling low, we’ve doubled down on the bliss factor by combining mood-boosting dark choc with the other happiest food on Earth: cake.
-Check out this recipe for black velvet cake from Thomas Schnetzler, Lindt Master Chocolatier, using Lindt Excellence dark chocolate.
+Check out this recipe for black velvet chocolate cake from Thomas Schnetzler, Lindt Master Chocolatier, using Lindt Excellence dark chocolate.

-Black velvet cake
+Black velvet chocolate cake

 Recipe by Thomas Schnetzler